-Komal leads the Intellectual Property & Trade Policy portfolio.
-She works with UN Members States, International & Regional Organisations to promote global health solutions by advocating international best practices for IP protection, removal of market access barriers and the need to create a sustainable ecosystem necessary to incentivise innovation.
+She works with UN member states and international and regional organizations to promote global health solutions by advocating international best practices for IP protection, removing market access barriers, and creating a sustainable ecosystem to incentivize innovation.

-Prior to IFPMA, Komal led the United States Patent & Trademark Office’s attaché program in South Asia.
-She was the principal strategic advisor to the US Government (USG) on all aspects of Intellectual Property for India, Pakistan, Sri Lanka, Nepal, Bangladesh, Bhutan, Afghanistan and Maldives.
-She led negotiations with South Asian Governments relating to IP policy initiatives of the USG.
-She has developed and executed several technical assistance and capacity building programs aimed at creating a sustainable innovation ecosystem one that promotes, protects and enforces IP.
+Prior to joining IFPMA, Komal led the United States Patent and Trademark Office’s attaché program in South Asia.
+She was the principal strategic advisor to the US Government (USG) on all aspects of Intellectual Property for India, Pakistan, Sri Lanka, Nepal, Bangladesh, Bhutan, Afghanistan, and Maldives.

 In addition, Komal led negotiations with South Asian Governments relating to IP policy initiatives of the USG.
 Komal has also developed and executed several technical assistance and capacity building programs aimed at creating a sustainable innovation ecosystem that promotes, protects, and enforces IP.

 She holds a Master of Law (LLM) from the George Washington Law School and an Bsc LLB (Hons) in IP from West Bengal National University of Juridical Sciences.